A/Prof Alberto Peruzzo

 Dr Akram Youssry

-Akram Youssry is a communication systems engineer who received his BSc. and MSc. degrees at Ain Shams University (Egypt) in 2012 and 2015.
-He started his PhD at the Centre for Quantum Software and Information, University of Technology Sydney in 2017.
-His research interests include quantum control, quantum information theory, and AI techniques for quantum engineering.
-He joined QPLab at RMIT in 2021 as a postdoctoral researcher.
+Akram Youssry is currently a Postdoctoral Research Fellow at QPLab.
+He received his BSc. and MSc. degrees at Ain Shams University (Egypt) in 2012 and 2015.
+He completed his PhD degree at the Centre for Quantum Software and Information, University of Technology Sydney in 2021, after which he joined RMIT as a postdoctoral research assistant.
+His research lies at the intersection of theory and experiment with focus on quantum control, quantum information theory, and AI techniques for quantum engineering.

-Yang is currently studying for a PhD at RMIT University with Dr. Alberto Peruzzo on quantum information, quantum photonics and reconfigurable waveguide circuits.
-He completed his Master’s thesis at UNSW with Dr. Arne Laucht’s group working on developing a quantum teaching lab setup based on nitrogen vacancy center in 2019.
+Yang is currently studying for a PhD at RMIT University with A/Prof. Alberto Peruzzo on quantum information, quantum photonics and reconfigurable waveguide circuits.
+He completed his Master's thesis at UNSW with A/Prof. Arne Laucht's group working on developing a quantum teaching lab setup based on nitrogen vacancy center in 2019.
 Then, he moved to Melbourne and joined Quantum Photonics Lab at RMIT University.

 Email: s3880683 at student.rmit.edu.au